md81544/level_designer/README.md

 This is the result.
 Three days' worth of effort and I have an graphical editor I can use.
 It's a bit quick-and-dirty, but functional.

-The repository for the actual game 'Amaze' is set to private currently but I will make it public once I've knocked it into what I'd deem a suitable first draft.

 ### Usage
 Existing level files can be loaded by specifying the file name on the command line.
 There is an example.lvl file included.